floriank/blog/content/post/moving-on-from-postgres-fdw.md

 end
 ```

 Nice, but useless for the moment.
-We now have a lazy file read and a lazy sql statement executor.
+We now have a lazy file read and a lazy SQL statement executor.
 What is missing is a good combination of the two.
 Thankfully, there is [`Enum.into`](https://hexdocs.pm/elixir/Enum.html#into/2), which can combine the two.
 As the docs say:

 > Inserts the given enumerable into a collectable.

-That means, if we have two streams, we can effectively combine the out of one into the input of the other:
+That means, if we have two streams, we can effectively combine the output of one into the input of the other:

 ```elixir
 defmodule Combiner do